Kamaluddin Zafree: Birth and Family Background

-Education and early career
+Early life and education

 Zafree completed his primary education at the village maktab, before joining the Mirzakalu Islamia Fazil Madrasa whose principal at that time was his father.
 At an early age, Zafree founded the Namaz Qayem Parishad, which encouraged local youth to establish prayers.
 In 1956, Zafree enrolled at the Kumradi Darul Uloom Senior Fazil Madrasa in Shibpur, Narsingdi, which was one of the best alia madrasas in East Bengal at the time.
 Aged only eleven years, Zafree was unable to cope at Kumradi and returned to Mirzakalu Madrasa.
 He passed his dakhil qualification from Mirzakalu in 1958.
 He then returned to Kumradi for four years, completing his alim qualification in 1962.
 Although he spent two more years undertaking the fazil course in Kumradi, he could not take the examinations and was returned home, where he completed the exams at Mirzakalu in 1964.

 Zafree then enrolled at the Government Madrasah-e-Alia in Dhaka, for his higher education and kamil degree.
 However, he became engrossed with numerous responsibilities and was unable to continue his studies there.
 Due to the critical situation in erstwhile East Pakistan, Zafree joined the Jamiat Ettehadul Ulama presided by Muhammad Abdul Ali, a member of the East Pakistan Provincial Assembly.
 Despite being a student, Zafree was appointed as the vice-president of the organisation's East Pakistan branch from 1967 to 1968 due to his fluency in both Bengali and Urdu.
 He was then employed by national radio Radio Pakistan (Dacca Centre) as a host for their Islamic programme, Amader Zindegi (Our Life).
 It was this role which led to Zafree becoming famous across the country.
 As a result, the Baitul Musharraf Mosque committee in Mirpur offered him the position of imam and khatib (sermon-giver) at their mosque.
 Zafree accepted the offer, and became engaged with numerous religious responsibilities which made him unable to continue his studies at Madrasah-e-Alia.
 In 1971, Muhammad Abdussalam, the founding principal of the Durbati Madinatul Uloom Alia Madrasa in Kaliganj, Gazipur, appointed Zafree as the Second Muhaddith with a wage of 220 takas.
 Zafree spent two years teaching in Durbati and simultaneously studied for his kamil degree there, graduating first class with honours from the faculty of Hadith in 1973.
 He studied at the Umm al-Qura University in Makkah after Saudi officials visited his madrasa in 1978.